Skip to content

 Dairy of Distinction Award

-The Maryland Dairy of Distinction Program was created in 2009 by the Maryland Dairy Industry Association.
-The concept for the program is that attractive farms enhance consumer confidence in the dairy industry.
-The program recognizes the hard work and dedication of dairy owners and operators who have attractive, well-kept farms and provide a good image for the dairy industry.
-Since 2009, 44 dairy farms have been recognized all across the state with 10 of those farms being located in Washington Count Maryland.
+The Northeast Dairy Farm Beautification Program was established in 1983 to recognize the hard work and dedication of dairy owners and operators who have attractive, well-kept farms and promote a good dairy industry image.
+Building on this foundation, the Dairy of Distinction award aims to enhance consumer confidence in the dairy industry, thus encouraging dairy sales.
+Since 2009, 44 dairy farms have been recognized all across the state with 9 of those farms being located in Washington County, Maryland.

 Dairy of Distinction Award Winners